 Children often are unable to read the signs of a dog in pain or a dog that wants to be left alone.
 In this case, the dog can only communicate their needs in so many ways, they can try to remove themselves from the child’s company or respond in an aggressive way.

 The most dangerous form of aggression towards children is prey-driven aggression.
 Generally, this type of aggression is towards young children or babies.
 The dog’s natural prey instincts take over and they attack the young victim.

-Dog aggression that has been shown towards children can be very difficult to correct and it can be very hard to trust a dog again that has shown any sign of aggression towards a child.
+Dog aggression that has been shown towards children can be very difficult to correct and it can be very hard to trust a dog that has shown any sign of aggression toward a child.